melaniezhang/mat-128b-project-1/README.md

  c = -.123 - .745i
  when abs(z) is bigger than 2 there is no graph shown in the grid, thus we conclude that the orbit is unbounded and z0 is not in the set.

-iii- Constructing the Julia Set using Inverse Iteration Method
+iii- Constructing the Julia Set using Inverse Iteration Method using the same value from problem2 c = .36 + .1i c = -.123 - .745i

+iv- Computing the Fractal dimension